-Based on our deep dive into the black hole that is the Paris pastry scene, we’ve compiled this Paris guide with our favorite Parisian pastries as well as chocolate, ice cream and other sweet treats that you really should not miss.
+Based on our deep dive into the black hole that is the Paris pastry scene, we’ve compiled this Paris guide with our favorite Parisian pastries as well as chocolate, ice cream and other Paris desserts that you really should not miss.

 We get that only the pastry-obsessed will make it to every shop in this guide in a search to find the best patisserie in Paris.
-However, we guarantee that you’ll have fun if you give it your very best effort.
+However, we guarantee that you’ll have fun if you give this quest your very best effort.

 Unique Paris Pastry Shops

 The French revolution happened in the 18th century but the Paris pastry revolution is happening now.
-The city is filled with young chefs taking pastries in new and exciting directions.
+The city is filled with young chefs taking (or should we say baking?) pastries in new and exciting directions.

 Sound intriguing?
 If so, check out the following unique Paris pastry shops: